hpsetti/hpsetti/README.md

 ---

 - 🔭 I’m currently working on my own AWESOME blog App!
-- 🌱 I’m currently learning Next.js.
+- 🌱 I’m currently learning Next.js and Solidity.
 - 👯 I’m looking to collaborate on web-apps and DApps.
 - 😄 Pronouns: He/Him
+- 📫 How to reach me: [@hpsetti](https://dev.to/hpsetti)
 - 🤹 Other Acitvites: I read books (tons of em), play half-life cod and other fps games, learn french and cook!
 - ⚡ Fun fact: I visited a world famous whiskey distillery and drank their expensive scotch without an authorised entry